dyninst/dyninst/docs/instructionAPI/public/Operand.h.rst

 the Operand are read and which are written, as well as whether any memory accesses are reads, writes, or both.
-An Operand, given full knowledge of the values of the leaves of the AST, and knowledge of the logic associated with the tree’s internal nodes, can determine the result of any computations that are encoded in it.
-It will rarely be the case that an :cpp:class:``Instruction`` is built with its Operands’ state fully specified.
+An Operand, given full knowledge of the values of the leaves of the AST, and knowledge of the logic associated with the tree's internal nodes, can determine the result of any computations that are encoded in it.
+It will rarely be the case that an :cpp:class:``Instruction`` is built with its Operands' state fully specified.
 This mechanism is instead intended to allow users to fill in knowledge about the state of the processor at the time the instruction is executed.